dcbV/embeddedPyProject/README.md

                                         |- utils.py			-> utils for test case code

 ###Run Unit Tests Script
+1. To be located in the folder embeddedPyProject
-1. cd testEmbProj
+2. cd testEmbProj
-2. python mainUnitTests.py
+3. python mainUnitTests.py

 ###Test Results
-After the execution a json file with a resume of each test case execution is generated and an associated html file for each development function (./testEmbProj/reports folder)
+After the execution, a json file with a resume of each test case execution is generated and an associated html file for each development function (./testEmbProj/reports folder)